-Understanding hCG (Human Chorionic Gonadotropin)
+Understanding hCG (Human chorionic gonadotropin)

 Meanwhile, they reach an all-time high between weeks 13 and 16.
 Since hCG levels vary so much, doctors rarely use them to estimate the date of conception.

-When is the Best Time to Take a Pregnancy Test?
+When is the best time to take a pregnancy test?

 Most medical professionals will advise you to wait until at least a day after your missed period to take a pregnancy test.
 You can decrease your chance of getting a false negative by taking a test first thing in the morning.

 However, these symptoms are not enough to confirm a positive pregnancy.
-If you believe you are pregnant, you should wait until you miss your period to take a home pregnancy test.
+If you believe you are pregnant, wait until you miss your period before taking a home pregnancy test.

-How Accurate are the Results?
+How accurate are the results?

-It is difficult to dispute a positive pregnancy test.
-However, there may be reasons for you to not trust early results.
+It’s difficult to dispute a positive pregnancy test.
+However, there could be reasons for you not to trust early results.
 When tests are taken too early, there is not always enough detectable hCG in a woman’s urine.

 If you missed your period and believe you may have received a false negative, take a second test a week after your missed period.

-Since hCG levels multiply rapidly during the first weeks of pregnancy, you can take a pregnancy test at any time of the day once you’re several weeks past your expected and missed ovulation period.
+Since hCG levels multiply rapidly during the first weeks of pregnancy, you can take a pregnancy test at any time of the day once you’re several weeks past your expected (and missed) ovulation period.

 Most at-home pregnancy tests claim to be 99% accurate.
-However, many factors could hinder test results, including medications, epitopic pregnancies, miscarriages, test timing, and testing methods 4 Nhs.uk .
+However, many factors could hinder test results, including medications, ectopic pregnancies, miscarriages, test timing, and testing methods.
+4How accurate are home pregnancy tests?

-If you insist on taking a test a pregnancy test before the morning, try to generate first-thing-in-the-morning hCG levels by avoiding urination for several hours before taking a test.
-On top of that, avoid over-hydrating, as excess h2O is likely to reduce the amount of HCG in your urine.
+If you insist on taking a pregnancy test before morning, try to generate first-thing-in-the-morning hCG levels by avoiding urination for several hours before taking the test.

 Serum tests are proven to be 99% accurate.
 More importantly, these tests can be taken at any time of the day.
 Moreover, they can be used even before a missed period.

 However, you must visit a qualified medical practitioner to get a blood test.
 Most women only seek out blood tests after missed periods or positive home pregnancy test results.

-Pregnancy Test F.A.Q.
+Pregnancy test F.A.Q.

 Can I take a pregnancy test in the early morning hours?

-Feel free to take a test in the early morning hours or even during the day if that’s when you typically rise from sleep.
-Just make sure that you use the first urine that you eliminate after waking.
+Feel free to take a test in the early morning hours, or even during the day, if that’s when you typically rise from sleep.
+Just make sure to use the first urine that you eliminate after waking.

-Is that a negative result certain?
+Is that negative result certain?

 If you suspect the negative result is wrong, wait a few days before taking another one.
-Or else, reach out to your doctor.
+Otherwise, reach out to your doctor.